Event Organiser Materials

 Insurance

-This year the CBA is unable to provide public liability insurance cover for the Festival of Archaeology.
+The the CBA is unable to provide public liability insurance cover for the Festival of Archaeology.
 Event organisers will need to have their own insurance cover in place for their events.

 Marketing and Photography